Tractor & Riding Lawn Mower Storage: a How-to Guide

 Empty the Gas Tank or Add Fuel Stabilizer

 There are two tricks you can use to keep protect your mower over the winter.
 Either run the engine until the gas tank is empty OR add fuel stabilizer to a full tank of gas.

-- Start by adding Advanced Treatment Fuel Stabilizer according to package directions in a gas can
+- Start by adding a fuel stabilizer according to package directions in a gas can.

 By emptying the tank or treating the fuel, the mower is now protected from erosion while in storage.